 If your computer will not support this software, or you don't have a webcam, email firstname.lastname@example.org for information on taking the online proctored retake in one of our computer labs on campus.

-After completion of the test, math placement results will be posted within one business day to Canvas under "Grades".
+After completion of the test, math placement results will be posted to Canvas under "Grades".

 Important: students should prepare well prior to taking this test, as it is set up to be taken only once.

 You can find more information about placement assessments on the New Student & Family Programs Website.

 See the section below for more information on signing up to take the the Proctored Online Math Placement Test.